 Anything I learned about Real Acting I learned from watching Alec Baldwin.
 By Real Acting I mean “an imitation of human behavior that is both emotionally natural and mechanically precise enough as to elicit tears or laughter from humans.”
 Alec is a master of both Film Acting and Real Acting.
 Alec knows how to let the camera come to him.
 He can convey a lot with a small movement of his eyes.
 He speaks so quietly sometimes that I can barely hear him when I'm standing next to him, but when you watch the film back, it's all there.

-You know those scientists who were developing a blood-pressure medicine and accidentally invented Viagra?
-We were trying to make Viagra and we ended up with blood-pressure medicine.
+You know those scientists who were developing a blood-pressure medicine and accidentally invented medicine?
+We were trying to make medicine and we ended up with blood-pressure medicine.

-I have a suspicion that the definition of crazy in show business is a woman who keeps talking even after no one wants to fuck her anymore.
+I have a suspicion that the definition of crazy in show business is a woman who keeps talking even after no one wants to F*k her anymore.